guicamest/khronus-java-client/README.md

-metrik-java-client
+khronus-java-client
 ==================

-Java client (optional) for use with Metrik
+Java client (optional) for use with khronus